riverbed/steelscript-appresponse/README.rst

-Riverbed SteelScript for SteelCentral AppResponse
+Riverbed SteelScript for AppResponse
 =================================================

-This package provides device specific bindings for interacting with Riverbed SteelCentral AppResponse devices as part of the Riverbed SteelScript for Python.
+This package provides device specific bindings for interacting with Riverbed AppResponse devices as part of the Riverbed SteelScript for Python.

 For a complete guide to installation, see: